-- Next, simply heat some coconut oil in a pan and cook the falafels on both sides for a few minutes.
+- Next, simply heat some coconut or olive oil in a pan and cook the falafels on both sides for a few minutes.
 It’s basically just about warming them up and getting a bit of a crisp on the outside.

 While the falafels are sizzling away in a pan, cook some buckwheat noodles (the ones I use by King Soba only take 5 minutes) in salt water.
 A minute or two before they are done, add in some courgetti or other quick-cooking veg.
 Drain and serve with your lovely purple falafels.
 Drizzle with a nice oil, or create a quick little sauce by combining tahini, maple syrup, lemon juice and water.
 (I used this lovely black tahini, by Sun and Seed, as it contrasts so nicely with the purple!).
-Finally, sprinkle with white sesame seeds and more coriander to finish off the dish.
+Finally, sprinkle with sesame seeds and more coriander to finish off the dish.

 Hope you enjoy!

-Interesting Fact: Purple sweet potatoes made up a large part of the traditional diet of the Okinawa Japanese, whose life expectancy was among the highest in the world, with a lower occurrence of heart disease and certain types of cancer (e.g. breast cancer and prostate cancer).
+Interesting Fact: Purple sweet potatoes made up a large part of the traditional diet of the Okinawa Japanese, whose life expectancy was among the highest in the world, with a lower occurrence of heart disease and certain types of cancer (e.g., breast cancer and prostate cancer).
 For more on the traditional Okinawa diet check out this short, informative video.